 There’s no right or wrong way to do this, but it’s how I’ve always setup things and how I prefer to develop my players.

-Along the top of the overview is your tactical familiarity.
-If you leave training to your assistant manager, your training will be aligned with your tactical style.
+Along the top of the overview is your tactical familiarity for each of the tactics that you have loaded.
+If you leave training to your assistant manager, your training in Football Manager will be aligned with your tactical style.
 It is important to use your main system as your primary tactic, e.g., say you have a Gegenpress style that you’ll use for 80% of the games, and then a defensive and attacking one for when you’re holding onto or chasing a lead, then you want to have your Gegenpress style as your main tactic to ensure your players are training to suit this style as a priority.

 You can easily swap the primary tactic here, by selecting the drop-down beside the primary tactic familiarity bar.

 Next up is the current weeks training schedule.
 You’ll see each session for the week, including any matches that you might have.
-FM19 Training schedules are based on Monday to Sunday.
-You’ll also notice an intensity level.
+FM20 training schedules begin on a Monday and end of a Sunday.
+You’ll also notice an intensity level indicator below each day so that you can monitor how hard the players are training that week.
 The more intensive the training, the fuller and more red the intensity bar gets.